williameliel/clock/README.md

-# Alarm Clock
+# Alarm Clock By William Garcia

+A very simple alarm clock.

+### Summary

-A very light alarm clock.
+This is a very light and simple alarm clock.
+The Alarm clock is able to:
+- Display the Time
+- Set/Unset an Alarm
+- Play sound when alarm has gone off

 ### Installation